 Now, I’m an open-minded guy — not to mention a fairly rational and hardworking individual.
 So, while I’m by no means an Objectivist and in many ways more liberal than conservative, the issue isn’t that I find myself diametrically opposed to everything Ayn Rand stands for.
 And anyway, like I said, you don’t have to agree with a novel (or its author’s proposed worldview) in order to appreciate its art or value its story.
 Furthermore, there’s personal benefit in considering the opinions of those you disagree with.

 Honestly, I was intrigued by where the plot was headed, but I figured it out waaaay before the characters ever did.
 I quit reading before the characters figured it out.
 The plot was moving sooo slowly (mainly because of Rand’s constant sermonizing) that I couldn’t skim enough to get to what was coming next.
 I looked up the plot summary on SparkNotes (which I never do) just to make sure I was right (which I was).
 But even that’s not my real issue with the book.

 Ever have a conversation with someone (or read someone’s blog…) who is operating under the presumption that you already agree with everything they’re saying — or anyway definitely should — and who speaks in such a way which does not invite — or implicitly prohibits — rebuttal?

 That’s Ayn Rand.

-But for those of us who want to rebut, who desire struggle and subtlety in fiction, and appreciate wrestling through gray area, what are we supposed to do with a novel like Atlas Shrugged?
+But for those of us who want to rebut, who desire struggle and subtlety in fiction, and who appreciate wrestling through gray area, what are we supposed to do with a novel like Atlas Shrugged?
 What are we supposed to do when we’re given Olympian gods as protagonists with pathetic straw men to antagonize them?
-What are we supposed to do when a novel’s whole purpose is to present the ‘right way’ to view the world?
+What are we supposed to do when a novel’s whole purpose is to present the unequivocal ‘right way’ to view the world?

 We shrug.
 Then we go on strike.